Nelo-ojepa/MatchMyShade/README.md

 ---

-## 🎯 The Problem We're Solving
+## The Problem We're Solving

+For decades, black and brown women have struggled with lack of inclusion into different facets of life including in the beauty industry.

+For most of them, finding a foundation shade that perfectly matches their skin tone remains one of the biggest frustrations.
-For decades, finding the right foundation shade has been a frustrating experience for black and brown women.
-According to a 2025 report by arbelle.ai, **53% of black consumers** say they always struggle to find beauty products that match their shade.
+In a 2025 report by arbelle.ai, about 53% of black consumers said they always find it difficult to get beauty products that match their shade.

-Shopping online means guessing and hoping you get it right.
-Shopping in-store means sitting through countless patch tests.
-Either way, it's time-consuming, expensive, and often disappointing.
+Women shopping for makeup products online mostly have to guess their shade and hope they get it right, especially when buying from a brand they haven’t previously used.
+Even when visiting a physical makeup store, they have to sit through lots of patch tests or ‘swatches’ just to find their perfect shade.
+“I’ve gone through six or seven foundation swatches trying to find one that matches...” says a black female customer from a research conducted by McKinsey and Co.
+This is both frustrating and  time consuming.
+MatchMyShade is here to change that.

 **MatchMyShade changes that.**

 ---
+## About The Product
+MatchMyShade is a digital tool that allows women to virtually try on various foundation shades to know their perfect match before walking into the store to get it or ordering online.

+---

-## ✨ What We Do
+##  What We Do

 MatchMyShade uses your phone's camera and advanced AI to:
 - **Scan your skin tone and undertone** in seconds